ngphuc1110/Full-Stack-E-Commerce-LapTop-MERN-APP/README.md

 - Username: phuc.11102001@gmail.com
 - Password: 123

-- You can create another account yourself and it will default to the GENERAL (reader) role, however you can edit the role using the ADMIN account.
+- You can create another account by yourself and it will default to the GENERAL (reader) role, however you can edit the role using the ADMIN account.
 - I'm using MongoDB Atlas Cloud Platform, so you no need to care how to set up database, the link to connect to Database is in the .env file